John Howard

 John Winston Howard (born 26 July 1939) is an Australian former politician who served as the 25th prime minister of Australia from 1996 to 2007, holding office as leader of the Liberal Party of Australia.
-His eleven-year tenure as prime minister is the second-longest in Australian history, after that of Sir Robert Menzies.
-Since the death of Bob Hawke in 2019, Howard is the oldest living Australian former prime minister.
+His eleven-year tenure as prime minister is the second-longest in Australian history, after that of Robert Menzies.

 Howard was born in Sydney and studied law at the University of Sydney.
 He was a commercial lawyer before entering parliament.
 A former federal president of the Young Liberals, he first stood for office at the 1968 New South Wales state election, but lost narrowly.
 At the 1974 federal election, Howard was elected as a member of parliament (MP) for the division of Bennelong.
 He was promoted to cabinet in 1977, and later in the year replaced Phillip Lynch as treasurer of Australia, remaining in that position until the defeat of Malcolm Fraser's government at the 1983 election.
 In 1985, Howard was elected leader of the Liberal Party for the first time, thus replacing Andrew Peacock as Leader of the Opposition.
 He led the Liberal–National coalition to the 1987 federal election, but lost to Bob Hawke's Labor government, and was removed from the leadership in 1989.
 Remaining a key figure in the party, Howard was re-elected leader in 1995, replacing Alexander Downer, and subsequently led the Coalition to a landslide victory at the 1996 federal election.